SDDC prepares for future ops through MOTs, bots, people

 |0

-This work, SDDC prepares for future ops through MOTs, bots, people, by Johnathon Orrell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SDDC prepares for future ops through MOTs, bots, people, by Kimberly Spinner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT